MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/setup-app-key-vault.md

 ---
 title: Set up app key vaults for Business Central online
-description: Describes how to use an Azure Key vault with Business Central extensions for online. ms.date: 10/30/2024 ms.topic: conceptual
+description: Describes how to use an Azure key vault with Business Central extensions for online. ms.date: 10/30/2024 ms.topic: conceptual
 author: jswymer